Early Christianity in Edessa and the Church of the East

 In a brief sequel to the death of Aggai, we read that because he died suddenly and quickly at the breaking of his legs, he was not able to lay his hands upon Palut.
 And Palut himself went to Antioch, and received the hand of priesthood from Serapion, bishop of Antioch, ...

 Now, there are concerns about the above document as it contains later information, some of which later traditions affected.
-For example, it claimed that Serapion of Antioch was made a bishop by Zephyrinus of Rome --which makes no sense as Rome and Antioch were not then in communion with each other.
-Plus the timing does not work.
-Additionally, history points to the fact that Serapion became Bishop of Antioch about a decade before Zephyrinus became Bishop of Rome, so Zephyrinus "certainly did not consecrate Serapion" (Burkitt, p.
+For example, it claimed that Serapion of Antioch was made a bishop by Zephyrinus of Rome --which makes no sense as Rome and Antioch were not then in communion with each other then.
+Plus the timing does not work as history points to the fact that Serapion became Bishop of Antioch about a decade before Zephyrinus became Bishop of Rome, so scholars understand that Zephyrinus "certainly did not consecrate Serapion" (Burkitt, p.
 26).

 On April 10, 2025, I also decided to ask ChatGPT the following: